 Dalton Highway Tour

-However, I decided upon the Northern Alaska Tour Company who offers various tours up the highway.
-The tour is simply a long day’s drive with a guide and narration about the geography of the area, life above the arctic, and the history of the pipeline.
+However, I decided upon the Northern Alaska Tour Company which offers various tours up the highway.
+The tour is simply a long day’s drive with a guide and narration about the geography of the area, life above the Arctic, and the history of the pipeline.

 Cross the Arctic Circle

 When we arrived at the Arctic Circle there was a sign and little picnic area to mark the crossing.
 Hannah carried out a big rug and suddenly unrolled a red carpet in front of the ‘Welcome to the Arctic Circle’ sign.
 The red carpet even had a stitched dotted line running through it.
 She carefully placed it on the ground with the dotted line in alignment with the middle of the sign.

 We all did our personalized walk across the Arctic Circle; some did cartwheels, some somersaults, and some just walked.
 And then we all celebrated with chocolate cake!
 I can guarantee you that the simple shuttle ride doesn’t do this!

 Even though Hannah seemed rather innocent and young, she handled the CB radio like a pro, talking to the truckers, calling out corners and hills as you are supposed to do to warn other trucks on the highway as part of typical Dalton Highway etiquette.
 Truckers on the Dalton Highway have given their own names to its various features such as The Taps, The Shelf, The Bluffs, Oil Spill Hill, Beaver Slide, Two and a Half Mile, Roller Coaster, and Oh Shit Corner.
 The Dalton Highway has recently been made famous by the TV show Ice Road Truckers, which I had never seen before, but had heard plenty about.
 Luckily I was on the road in August, and there was no ice yet…but it was on the way soon.